HOA-2/SlicerNeuroSegmentation/README.md

 ## User guides

 - ### Neurosegmentation
-  The manual for performing segmentations with the Neurosegmentation module will be availiable soon.
+  The manual for performing segmentations with the Neurosegmentation module will be available soon.

 - ### Neuroparcellation
   Instructions on how to use the Neuroparcellation module can be found [here](docs/NeuroParcellation.md).